 American Citizen Services at the U.S. Consulate General Hong Kong and Macau has returned to full passport, citizenship and notarial services.
-For these services, please make an appointment through our online appointment system.
+For these services, please make an appointment through our online appointment system here.

 Routine services are available by appointment Monday-Friday mornings only.
 The Consulate is closed on Hong Kong and United States public holidays.

 We open appointment slots on a week-by-week basis.
 We encourage you to keep checking the online appointment system if you do not immediately find an open slot.
-It is possible to have several services during the same visit to the Consulate.
-Please make a separate appointment for each individual service.
+It is possible to have several services during the same visit to the Consulate, but please make a separate appointment for each individual service.

 Appointments cannot be made by email except for true emergencies.

 For deaths, arrests, hospitalizations, or other emergencies involving U.S. citizens outside our regular business hours of 8:30 am to 5:30 pm Monday-Friday, please call 2523-9011.
 Press 2 for English and then press 1 for emergencies to be connected to our after-hours duty officer.

 The American Citizen Services Unit is located on the first floor of the Consulate, which does not have elevator access from the ground floor.
-If you are unable to use stairs, please call us at 2841-2211 at least one day before your appointment so that we can arrange for service to be provided on the ground floor.
+If you are unable to use stairs, please call us at 2841-2211 at least one day before your appointment and we will arrange for service to be provided on the ground floor.